spiral/docs/queue/jobs.md

 ```

 ## Debugging
-Make sure to user `dumprr` function, output to STDOUT will break the communication with application server.
-If you MUST write to the STDOUT use alternative relay communication method, such as unix or TCP sockets.
+Make sure to use the `dumprr` function.
+Output to STDOUT will break the communication with the application server.
+If you MUST write to the STDOUT, use an alternative communication method, such as Unix or TCP sockets.